Pouja/configuring-esm/docs/blog.md

 You can let it mark visually which packages are interpreted as CommonJS and which ones as ESM.
 This will give you the knowledge if you imported them correctly and if `esbuild` was able to find the ESM bundle of the npm package.

-[add screenshot or gif on how to use the website]

 ## CJS to ESM
 To show you the difference, I have created 2 projects, both have similar code but one is written for [CommonJS](https://github.com/Pouja/configuring-esm/tree/main/ts-cjs) and the other for [ESM](https://github.com/Pouja/configuring-esm/tree/main/ts-esm).
 You can clone the repository and play with the different ways of importing a file and see what impact it will make.